Mick Hill (pool player)

-Mick Hill is an English pool player.
-He was WEPF men's world champion of English 8-ball pool in 2004, 2010, 2015, 2017, 2018, and 2019, the first person to win it 6 times.
+Michael Hill, commonly known as Mick Hill, is an English pool player.
+He was WEPF men's world champion of British eight-ball pool in 2004, 2010, 2015, 2017, 2018, and 2019, the first person to win it six times.
 Frequently described as a genius by his peers, he is one of the most successful players of the sport in his generation.

+Career

-Mick Hill started his pool life based from Dudley in the West Midlands.
-He was selected for the English Junior team for the European Championships (EPBF) held in Nurnberg, Germany, from the 4 to 11 August 1996 along with Darren Heggie (Blackburn) and Chris Melling, with Bob Love (London) as their Manager from the English Pool Association.
+Mick Hill started his pool life based in Dudley in the West Midlands.
+He was selected for the English Junior team for the European Championships (EPBF) held in Nurnberg, Germany, from 4 to 11 August 1996 along with Darren Heggie (Blackburn) and Chris Melling, with Bob Love (London) as their Manager from the English Pool Association.

-The England Junior team won a commendable Bronze Medal (Double Eliminator) losing to Germany 2-1 in the Semi-Final having defeated Switzerland 2-1, losing to Finland 3-0, defeating Denmark 3-0, Belgium 3-0 and Austria 2-1.
+The England Junior team won a commendable Bronze Medal (Double Eliminator) losing to Germany 2-1 in the semi-final having defeated Switzerland 2-1, losing to Finland 3-0, defeating Denmark 3-0, Belgium 3-0 and Austria 2-1.

 Mick Hill was playing County pool for West Midlands before embarking upon an England Men's career, qualifying through the England Team trials in March 1998 at Attleborough Pool & Snooker Club, Norfolk.

+WEPF World Eightball Championship

+In 2004, Mick won his first WEPF World Eightball Championship, beating Darren Appleton in the final.

-In July 2010 Mick won his second WEPF World Eightball Championship beating the then World Number 1 Gareth Potts 11-8 in the final at the Imperial Hotel, Blackpool.
+In July 2010 Mick won his second title, beating the then World Number 1 Gareth Potts 11-8 in the final at the Imperial Hotel, Blackpool.

 In July 2015 Mick played Nigel Clarke in the World Eightball Pool Finals.
-Mick won 11-5 winning his third title (2004 and 2010).
+Mick won 11-5 winning his third title.

 In 2017 Mick beat Tom Cousins, twice champion, in the semis.
 He then beat former champion Phil Harrison 11-6 in the final to be the first person to win the title four times.

-In 2018 Mick beat Phil Harrison 11-8 in the final again to be the first person to win the title five times.
+In 2018, Mick beat Phil Harrison 11-8 in the final again to be the first person to win the title five times.

-In 2019 Mick Hill won a 6th world title, beating Dominic Cooney in the final.
+In 2019, Mick Hill won a sixth world title, beating Dominic Cooney in the final.